 The Lee's Summit School District utilizes Google Workspace for Education which provides email, word processing, spreadsheet, presentation, calendar, research, and collaboration tools for all students and teachers.
 Google Workspace for Education is intended for educational use only and will be available at school and home via the internet.
 Google Workspace for Education complies with the Child Internet Protection Act (CIPA), Children's Online Privacy Protection Act (COPPA), and the Family Educational Rights and Privacy Act (FERPA).
 The same expectations for acceptable use of technology (as outlined in Board Policy EHB) apply to Google Workspace for Education accounts.
-For questions regarding how Google Workspace for Education, you feel it would be best for your child to not utilize certain functions of Google Workspace for Education, the school will help you request that your student's Google account be modified.
+For questions regarding how Google Workspace for Education will be used by your student, please call your student's school.
+If, after this discussion, you feel it would be best for your child to not utilize certain functions of Google Workspace for Education, the school will help you request that your student's Google account be modified.
 However some functions, such as word processing, may be required for classroom activities and assignments.